'Pony' botnet steals bitcoins, digital currencies: Trustwave

 People who buy digital currency can store it in virtual wallets on their own machines or with companies that offer storage and security services.

 Mador said digital currency theft is still in its infancy, but that it is likely to grow.
+He said that digital currency buyers can protect themselves from hackers by using encrypted files.

 "Most websites don't encrypt them by default, but you can turn them on," he added.